devrsk/Webstack-Portfolio_Project/README.md

     Approve/Remove users</strong>: The administrator can approve, reject or remove any users if the need arises.
 3. <strong>Search</strong>:
-    All types of roles can search for Sale or rental listings - based on zip code or street address, and/or other attributes – price range, sqft., #bedrooms, #bathrooms, carpet vs wooden flooring, home type (apartment/townhome/attached Single Family Home or Detached Single), open/closed parking, other amenities, Year built etc.
+    All types of roles can search for Sale or rental listings - based on zip code or name, and/or other attributes – price range, sqft., #bedrooms, #bathrooms, carpet vs wooden flooring, home type (apartment/townhome/attached Single Family Home or Detached Single), open/closed parking, other amenities, Year built etc.
 4. <strong>Save as Favorites</strong>: